cedlemo/OCaml-Notty-introduction/README.md

   main t (Term.size t)
 ```

-*  The grid function, take a list of list of images and compose a bigger image.
+*  The grid function takes a list of list of images and compose a bigger image.
-*  The outline function draw a line a the border of the screen.
+*  The outline function draws a line at the border of the screen.
-*  The attr argument
-allow to configure the style of the line.
+*  The attr argument allows to configure the style of the line.

 ### The Lwt Term module